- Plan a Perfect Week

 - (2) "The Birds" (1963): Less sensational than "Psycho" but in many ways more profound...and of course terrifying.

-- (3) The Rock (1996) and Escape from Alcatraz (1979): The first stars Nicolas Cage (whose uncle Francis Ford Coppola has a beautiful historic winery 90 minutes north of the city), the second features Clint Eastwood (born across the Bay in Oakland).
-Both are versions of prison-break stories, set where 4 million visitors volunteer to serve time every year.
+- (3) Escape from Alcatraz (1979): Stars Clint Eastwood (born across the Bay in Oakland), set where 4 million visitors volunteer to serve time every year, and based on a "true story."

 - (4) Dirty Harry (1971) and its sequels: Also starring Clint Eastwood, as a maverick cop tracking a serial killer.

-- (7) Bullitt (1968): Stars Steve McQueen as a cop who follows a trail of malfeasance from the ladies-who-lunch crowd to San Francisco's general hospital.
+- (7) Bullitt (1968): Stars Steve McQueen as a cop who follows a trail of malfeasance from the ladies-who-lunch crowd to San Francisco General Hospital.
 Famously follows a car being chased down and around several really steep streets—a scene that trashed 7 Mustangs before completion.

 - (8) Mrs. Doubtfire (1993): Stars Robin Williams (resident here for decades) in a farce that most kids...many grown-ups too..just love!
 The outdoor scenes were actually filmed in the North Beach and Pacific Heights neighborhoods--unlike "Pacific Heights," the pretty good movie with Micheal Keaton et. al., set in a house many blocks from its namesake.
 Harvey Fierstein and Sally Field add spice to "Doubtfire"'s plot.